FollyMaddy/retropie-translator/README.md

 10/11/2020 added "festival" text to speech synthesizer as dependancy for the translate-bing.sh script in the translate_setup.sh

-12/11/2020 added a forum-link on how to use the original Retroarch transalator.
+12/11/2020 added a forum-links about this idea early on and on how to use the original Retroarch transalator.